-A student majoring in French is expected to achieve fluency in reading, writing, and speaking French.
-They are expected to take ten courses (at least 30 credits) at the 2000 and 3000 level and write a 3-credit Senior Evaluation.
+A student majoring in French will achieve fluency in reading, writing, and speaking French.
+They must take ten courses (at least 30 credits) above the introductory level and write a senior evaluation.
 With approval from the Chair, one course can be taken in another department, provided it deals significantly with French art, music, history, and culture.

 French Minor Requirements

 There are two options for minoring in French: the regular French minor and the French Studies minor.